Are you looking for where to eat in Porto? Then you’ve come to the right place! Here are some of the best places to eat in Porto for you!

 Since it has such a strong history, the inclusion of Serra da Estrela cheese might be seen as remiss, but I’m not complaining.
 The addition of this Portuguese cheese made all the difference.

 This small shop offers a dry white port that accompanies these warm, cheesy snacks deliciously.
 Make sure to enjoy them together.
+If you’re looking for the best bacalhau in Porto, you’ll find them here.

 I popped into this little hole in the wall restaurant on my last day in Porto and was so pleasantly surprised.
 It was very busy, which is always a good sign, and I only later realized that it pops up when you Google places to eat in Porto.